 })();

-as a shorthand when you want to query elements and extract data in one go.
-It's cleaner than evaluate()
+The page.$$eval() function is a shorthand when you want to query elements and extract data in one operation.
+It's cleaner than evaluate() for simple selections.

-Real-world scraping often involves multiple pages.
+Real-world Puppeteer web scraping often involves multiple pages.
 Here's how to crawl through pagination:

 const puppeteer = require('puppeteer');